Maqsudul Alam: Bangladesh Jute Genome Project

 In 2009, Alam joined the Basic and Applied Research on Jute Project of Jute Research Institute, Bangladesh, as principal investigator.
 He hoped genome sequencing of a cash crop like jute would help Bangladesh economically because jute can be made disease resistant if the genome sequence is known.
 Alam's team worked on genome sequencing of tossa jute (Corchorus olitorius O4) and in 2010, Prime Minister Sheikh Hasina publicly announced that jute genome had been decoded and several patent applications would be filed.
 Alam's team went on to work on sequencing a jute attacking fungus (Macrophomina phaseolina) in 2012 and white jute (Corchorus capsularis CVL1) in 2013.

 Death

 On 20 December 2014, Alam died at the Queen's medical center, Honolulu, Hawaii.
 He was suffering from cirrhosis of the liver.
 On 23 December 2014, he was buried at Hawaii Memorial Park Cemetery as per his desire.

 Awards

-Alam was awarded excellence of research award from University of Hawaii in 2001, NIH Shannon Award in 1997, Humboldt Research Fellow in 1987 from German Science Foundation.
+Alam was awarded excellence of research award from University of Hawaiʻi in 2001, NIH Shannon Award in 1997, Humboldt Research Fellow in 1987 from German Science Foundation.
 In 2016, Alam was awarded Independence Day Award posthumously by the Government of Bangladesh.

 "Maqsudul Alam Graduate Research Award Fund" was created by University of Hawaii Foundation to support the education of graduate students and to honor Alam.